 Bluetooth Headphones Battery Overviews

-Battery life: The battery should last for around 5 hours before it needs to be charged in the charging case.
+A full charge from the carrying case should last about 5 hours of use.
 A good charging case can hold eight charges and allow you to playback for around 40 hours before it needs to be charged again.

-Bluetooth headphones allow us to make calls, listen while exercising, and use our phones wherever we are without worrying about wires.
+A Bluetooth device allows us to make calls, listen while exercising, and use our phones wherever we are without worrying about wires.

 Find your accessory easily

-It can be annoying when your Bluetooth headphones fall to the floor, and you forget where they were.
+It can be annoying when a Bluetooth device falls to the floor, and you forget where they were.
 You can find your headphones by calling them if they are connected to your smartphone.
-True wireless earbuds are those that don’t have wires or cables attached to them.
+True wireless earbuds don’t have any cords or lines connecting them.

 You can choose to ring either the left or right bud.
 If you have Location History enabled, you can view the last known location of your headphones in the Find My Device app.